What Started Smokey Bear and Fire Prevention

 The USDA Forest Service tradition of preventing man-made forest fires started during World War II, when timber was a precious resource for armed forces.
 The Forest Fire prevention campaign has helped to reduce acres lost, due to forest fires, from 22 million (in 1944) to 6.5 million annually today.

-The Smokey Bear symbol became a live bear almost six years later in 1950, when forest fire fighters found an orphaned, burned bear cub from Lincoln National Forest near Captain, New Mexico.
-The bear recovered quickly and soon after was dubbed Smokey Bear and moved to his new home in the National Zoo in Washington D.C.
+1950- Smokey became a live symbol when forest fire fighters rescued a bear cub from a fire in the Lincoln National Forest near Captain, New Mexico.
+He was later moved to the National Zoo in Washington D.C. where he lived for 26 years.

 Remember- Only You Can Prevent Forest Fires!